Jewel Southern Highbush Blueberry

 Site and Soil: Blueberries like 1/2 day to full sun and well-drained, acidic soil.

-Pollination Requirements: Blueberries are partially self-fertile.
+Pollination Requirements: Partially self-fertile.
 Plant another Southern Highbush variety for cross pollinating.

 Hardiness: Hardy to -10° F.

 Bearing Age: 1-2 years after planting

 Bloom Time: March-April

 Care: Blueberries prefer acidic soil (pH 4.5-5.5).
 Fertilize in early spring with a granular or liquid acid fertilizer.
 In late winter prune out any dead branches.
 After harvest, prune non fruit-bearing branches, leaving new branches to fruit the following season.